Tuesday, May 18, 2010

 photo NYPL Collection

-Immediately the building rapidly changed hands.
+Immediately the building changed hands.
 The bank foreclosed on the property and it was leased in 1945 to the American Theatre Wing, Inc. as an acting school under Antoinette Perry.
 It was sold again in 1951 to the National Amputation Foundation, to be used as a trade school for the disabled.

-Four years later in 1955, the old church building began its most celebrated life as the home of the Actor's Studio.
+Four years later, in 1955, the old church building began its most celebrated life as the home of the Actor's Studio.
 It was here that artistic director Lee Strasberg guided students in the Method technique of acting.
 They were taught to draw from their own personal experiences in order to realistically depict their characters.

-The Studio had been founded by Elia Kazan not only to preserve this exciting new acting, but to provide a sanctuary where the professional actor could escape from outside pressures such as rehearsals and castings, and hone his talents.
-To this end membership was earned through auditioning; the criteria for acceptance were simply talent and the possibility of improvement.
+The Studio had been founded by Elia Kazan not only to preserve this exciting new style of acting, but to provide a sanctuary where the professional actor could escape from outside pressures such as rehearsals and castings, and hone his talents.
+To this end, membership was earned through auditioning--the criteria for acceptance were talent and the possibility of improvement.
+To a selected number of theatre professionals, life memberships are offered with no tuition or other fees.

 Through the white painted doors on West 44th Street have emerged American acting legends such as Paul Newman, Dustin Hoffman, Marlon Brando, Julie Harris, Marilyn Monroe, Shelly Winters and Montgomery Clift; to name only some.
 Today the Studio is co-presided by Al Pacino, Ellen Burstyn and Harvey Keitel.

-The Actor's Studio remains the preeminent American acting school and, with only minor exterior changes, the Seventh Associate Presbyterian Church still looks much as it did in 1858 -- an rare surviving example of the vernacular Greek Revival style in Manhattan.
+The Actor's Studio remains the preeminent American acting school and, with only minor exterior changes, the Seventh Associate Presbyterian Church still looks much as it did in 1858--an rare surviving example of the vernacular Greek Revival style in Manhattan.

 No comments: